Jewels of Indochina

 Day 9-Discover the sights of Hanoi including the Old Quarter

-This morning we make a tour of the main sights of Hanoi.
-Architecturally styled like a French provincial town with tree-lined boulevards and substantial low-built houses the city is wonderfully nostalgic.
-Among the interesting sights are the charming One-Pillar Pagoda, Confucius Temple and the Presidential Palace.
-Ho Chi Minh himself, a spartan-living and scholarly man, chose not to live in the Presidential Palace; he preferred instead a simple teak stilt-house specially built for him in the grounds.
-This afternoon we walk through the narrow lanes of the fascinating Old Quarter, where the streets are named after various crafts or specialties: Paper Street, Silk Street, Basket Street and so on.
+This morning, we'll set out on a tour of the main sights of Hanoi.
+Architecturally styled like a French provincial town with tree-lined boulevards and low-built houses, the city is wonderfully nostalgic.
+Among the interesting sights are the charming One-Pillar Pagoda and the Presidential Palace.
+Ho Chi Minh himself, a spartan-living and scholarly man, chose not to live in the Presidential Palace, he preferred instead a simple teak stilt house specially built for him on the grounds.
+In the afternoon, our tour leader will give you a map and instructions so you can discover the narrow lanes of the fascinating Old Quarter solo, where the streets are named after various crafts or specialities: Paper Street, Silk Street, Basket Street and so on.
 The shops themselves have very narrow frontages but are actually quite deep; they are known locally as tube shops.
-On the pavements food sellers sell noodles, snacks and stir-fries from shoulder panniers.
-The smell of food mixes with the smell of incense from small temples dotted around.
+On the pavements, food vendors sell noodles, snacks and stir-fries from shoulder panniers.
+Take some time to really soak in your unique surroundings with the tempting smell of the food stalls mixing with the scent of incense from small temples dotted around.

 10